dbojan/free-iptv-balkan-plus/README.md

+## qr codes

-#short and long qr codes for list url, both are ok. point your phone camera, or use qr code scanner app:
+qr codes for list, short and long.
+Both are ok.
+Point your phone camera, or use qr code scanner app

 ![qrshort](qrshort.png)